ChongBong0420/NoMoreOrphans/README.md

 No More Orphans is an ARK: Survival Ascended ArkApi plugin that captures a player's current shoulder pet into an SCS pod or vanilla cryopod during the transfer-server flow.

-It does not scan open inventories or capture just because a player opens a transmitter.
 It waits for the transfer confirmation/upload server path before trying to capture the shoulder pet.

-Version 0.52 keeps the same behavior as the pre-update build and only carries the ASA compatibility fixes needed after the Wildcard update.
-It does not make pods temporary, does not modify filled pod custom data, and does not hook uncryo.
-If transfer capture still fails, ask the host for the server log line that starts with `NoMoreOrphans transfer trigger fired:`.

 Download:
 [ChongBong0420/NoMoreOrphans](https://github.com/ChongBong0420/NoMoreOrphans)